Honda Fit Insurance Rates

 Rates are averaged for all Honda Fit models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers who want increased liability limits will pay about $340 each year to raise limits from a low limit to the 250/500 level
+- Policyholders who purchase higher levels of liability will pay about $340 each year to go from 30/60 bodily injury limits to higher 250/500 limits

-- Increasing physical damage deductibles can save approximately $325 each year
+- Increasing policy deductibles could save up to $325 each year

 Wondering why are Hondas expensive to insure?
 If your rates are high, it’s likely because of your age or driving record.
 If you want to know what are the cheapest cars to insure for your age and driving record, shop around for rates.